Harris Academy Peckham

 Harris Academy Peckham (also known as the Academy at Peckham and Peckham Academy) is a coeducational academy in Peckham, in the London Borough of Southwark.
-Catering for pupils from the ages of 11 to 18, the school specialises in the curriculum areas of Business and Enterprise, ICT, and the Performing Arts.
+Catering for pupils from the ages of 11 to 16, the school specialises in the curriculum areas of Business and Enterprise, ICT, and the Performing Arts.

-The school was formerly named Warwick Park, but unsatisfactory test results led to its being given an overhaul and renamed The Academy at Peckham.
+The school was formerly named Warwick Park, but unsatisfactory test results and constant pupil misconduct led to its being given an overhaul and renamed The Academy at Peckham.
 The buildings were refurbished and the school was given better resources.
 After this, the school gradually began to improve.
 In 2007, the school was renamed again, to become The Harris Academy at Peckham (now Harris Academy Peckham) following the receipt of funding from Lord Harris of Peckham.
-This also resulted in a change of the school logo to reflect its place in the Harris Federation.
+This also resulted in a change of the school logo and uniform to reflect its place in the Harris Federation.
+This switchover occurred in late 2013.

 An Ofsted report on the school, issued in September 2009, claimed that the school was "good" and was "improving rapidly".
 Catherine Loxton was instated as permanent principal of the school in October 2009.
 From the Autumn term of 2013 Mr Rob Hunter, coming from Harris Academy Merton, took over the role of principal.

-Overview

-The school is headed by a Headteacher and a Board of Governors.
-There are also several assistants to the headteacher, known as 'Vice Principals' and 'Assistant Vice-Principals' respectively.
-There is also a Head of Year for each year group.

-School terms

-The school year is split into four terms:
+The current Principal is now Claudette Bergin, she secured the position in 2020.
+The school was rated 'good' by Ofsted in 2019.
+The school was rated 'outstanding' by Ofsted in 2025.